Bamwesigye-Calvin-Kiiza/Crop-prediction/README.md

 This repository contains a crop prediction model that utilizes soil nutrient values, including soil pH, nitrogen, phosphorus, soil moisture, and potassium, to predict suitable crops for a given soil condition.
 The model aims to assist farmers and agricultural practitioners in making informed decisions about crop selection based on soil characteristics.

 ### Table of Contents
-Introduction
+Introduction,
-Installation
+Installation,
-Usage
+Usage,
-Model Architecture
+Model Architecture,
-Data Preparation
+Data Preparation,
-Training
+Training,
-Evaluation
+Evaluation,
-Prediction
+Prediction,
 Contributing

 ### Introduction